perfsonar/docs/install_debian.rst

   * ARMv4t and up (armel)
   * ARMv7 and up (armhf)

-* **Operating System:**  Any system running a Debian 7 or Ubuntu 12 OS is supported.
-Other Debian flavours derived from Debian 7 or Ubuntu 12 might work too but are not officially supported.
-Ubuntu 14 is supported for the ``perfsonar-tools`` bundle only (see below).
+* **Operating System:**  Any system running a Debian 7, Ubuntu 12 or Ubuntu 14 OS is supported.
+Other Debian flavours derived from Debian 7 or Ubuntu 12 or 14 might work too but are not officially supported.

 Installation Instructions
 =========================